hynek/structlog/docs/thread-local.rst

 ``structlog`` also provides thread-local context storage in a form that you may already know from `Flask <https://flask.palletsprojects.com/en/latest/design/#thread-locals>`_ and that makes the *entire context* global to your thread or greenlet.

-This makes its behavior more difficult to reason about which is why we generally recommend to use the `merge_threadlocal` route.
+This makes its behavior more difficult to reason about which is why we generally recommend to use the `merge_contextvars` route.
+Therefore, there are currently no plans to re-implement this behavior on top of context variables.

 Wrapped Dicts